Gender Equality Professional Training & Consultancy

 Under Australian Work Health and Safety laws, a person conducting a business must manage the risk of psychosocial hazards in the workplace.

-In March 2025, federal parliament passed the Workplace Gender Equality Amendment (Setting Gender Equality Targets) Act 2025 and created the Workplace Gender Equality (Gender Equality Targets) Instrument 2025 to require employers with 500 or more direct employees to select and achieve or improve against gender equality targets.Let Capacity for Change support you through this process through a tailored consultation and implementation plan.
+In March 2025, federal parliament passed the Workplace Gender Equality Amendment (Setting Gender Equality Targets) Act 2025 which requires employers with 500 or more direct employees to achieve gender equality targets.Let Capacity for Change support you through this process through a tailored consultation and implementation plan.

 -